gustaveroussy/sopa/CONTRIBUTING.md

 4. Implement your changes
 5. If you need to add documentation, add it under the `docs` directory.
 You can deploy it locally via `uv run poe docs`
 6. Run tests via `uv run poe test_short`.
 You can open the test coverage report with `open htmlcov/index.html`.
 For the full tests, use `uv run poe test` (but it may take minutes).
-7. If you fixed an issue or made an important change, mention it in the `CHANGELOG.md` file with your GitHub username.
-8. Run `pre-commit run --all-files` to ensure minimal code quality.
+7. Run `pre-commit run --all-files` to ensure minimal code quality.

 ### Create the PR
 9. Commit and push changes to your personal branch